-If you are in a hurry to get your CTTH product, and only being interested in the CTTH-pressure dataset, you can configure CTTH to produce only cloud top pressure, not height or temperature.
+If you are in a hurry to get your CTTH product, and only being interested in the CTTH-pressure dataset, you can configure CTTH to produce only cloud top pressure, not height, temperature or cloud top in hecto feet.
 That will reduce processing time substantially.
-Please note that other configurations (eg. only cloud top height) are possible, but they will not save processing time.
+Please note configurations without cloud top pressure are possible, but they will not save processing time as cloud top pressure always is calculated.
+Choosing to calculate pressure, but omitting either temperature+height, or hectofeet, will save some amount of time.

-But keep in mind that the quality of the down stream products (i.e. CT and CMIC) from CTTH will get a bit reduced quality under this configuration.
+But keep in mind that the quality of the downstream products (i.e. CT and CMIC) from CTTH will get a bit reduced quality if CTTH-height and -temperature are not produced.
+The CTTH-hectofeet is not used as input anywhere else in PPS.
 Note that the processing time for CTTH is much dependent on the resolution of the NWP data used.
-PPS can be configured to use only a subset of the vertical levels available in a NWP grib file, this is set the pps\nwp.ini and can reduce both processing time and RAM- memory usage significantly.
+PPS can be configured to use only a subset of the vertical levels available in an NWP grib file, this is set the pps_nwp.ini and can reduce both processing time and RAM- memory usage significantly.
 For NWP data with 137 hybrid levels using only a subset of levels is very highly recommended.